usagi/wonderland.renderer/README.md

 wonderland.renderer
 ===================

-C++ header only library of OpenGL rendering engine designed for wonderland game engine.
+C++ ~~header only~~ library of OpenGL rendering engine designed for wonderland game engine.

+note: This library depend on assimp, threfore this library is not header only now. however this library change to a header-only at future work plan.

 ## Caution